the-fayed/nestjs-blog-app/README.md

     ## API Documentation

-    Swagger documentation provided for the project
+    Swagger documentation provided for the project on `localhost:{port}/api/v1/docs`
+    _note that the port on this url refres to the port you configured on the env file._

     ## License
     MTI License.